14ivanperez/Example-of-Time-Series/README.md

 ### Introduction

-More than 10 exercises where the use of Time Series knowledge is required.
+Work of more than 10 exercises where the use of Time Series knowledge is required.
 I srtart testing for the presence of unit roots, reviewing the auotocorrelation function, estimating models to produce forecasts and, finally, generating a Vector Autoregression model and a set impulse response functions.

 ### Installation and load data set